zhenxingwang/lammps-conp/README.md

 Current version is compatible with 11Apr14 or later version of LAMMPS.
 Also some limitations exist and certain settings are required.

+* Only simulation with two electrodes is supported
 * Only pair style **lj_cut_coul_long** is supported
 * **RESPA** is not supported
 * **Fix npt** is not supported